Akibalogh/slack-tools/PRD.md

 #### Requirements

 **Must Have:**
-- ✅ Fetch all Slack channels containing "bitsafe" in the name
+- ✅ Fetch all Slack channels containing "bitsafe" in the name (ALWAYS use live API, never cached exports)
 - ✅ Fetch all Telegram groups shared with @mojo_onchain
 - ✅ Verify presence of 5 required team members
 - ✅ Track 4 optional team members